kmjones1979/scaffold-eth-agent-the-graph/README.md

     - Create an account
     - Go to "My API Keys"
     - Create a new API key
+    - ⚠️ Use a development key with limited permissions

 2. **OPENAI_API_KEY**

     - Visit [OpenAI API Keys](https://platform.openai.com/api-keys)
     - Create an account or sign in
     - Create a new API key
+    - ⚠️ Set up usage limits to prevent unexpected charges

 3. **NEXTAUTH_SECRET**